thinktandem/HorizontalDevOps/outline.md

 - [ ] Give some of your team dedicated time to work on process, research tools, etc.
 - [ ] Don't be afraid of allowing your team to try new technologies (not in production).
 - [ ] Integrate your DevOps people to work with your development team.
 They solve each other's problems if they know about them.
+- [ ] Avoid bus problems by having multiple people on the DevOps team.

 Tool Selection
 --------------